common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 # Talk Overview

 1. **Problem statement**
-1. Almost solution
+1. Existing standard meets many needs, but lacks MPI
-1. Working with CWL to add MPI
+1. Working with the CWL community to add MPI
-1. CWL+MPI works for us
+1. CWL+MPI works for us (with bonus features!)
 1. What do you all think?

 ---